Fliptoss/ML_stuff/README.md

+### Repo for Learning ML and stuffs
-### This repo contains all the practice stuffs for ML and others.
+  1. This repo contains all the practice stuffs for ML and others.
-### Mostly for my own learning purpose.
+  2. Mostly for my own learning purpose.
-### If you like to use it, you can as well.
+  3. If you like to use it, you can as well.
 Be my guest